JuanFelipeRestrepoBuitrago/project-2-tet/bookstore-3/README.md

 ## Objective Completion Features

 - [x] Completed
-- **Domain**: [objective3.p2tet.duckdns.org](https://objective2.p2tet.duckdns.org) is the domain which points to the Monolithic application with autoscaling.
+- **Domain**: [objective3.p2tet.duckdns.org](https://objective3.p2tet.duckdns.org) is the domain which points to the Monolithic application with autoscaling.
+- **Microservices**: we integrated the 3 microservices which were asked for in the objective.
+- **Swarm**: we used Docker Swarm to deploy the application in a cluster of 3 nodes.
+- **NFS**: we used NFS to share the favicon of the page between the 3 nodes and the objective 2.

 ## Table of Contents
 - [Objective 3](#objective-3)